mehdighasemzadeh/Event-Based-Semantic-Segmentation/README.md

 This work proposes a pyramid-based network for semantic segmentation using an event camera, we evaluate our model on DDD17 dataset[[link](https://github.com/Shathe/Ev-SegNet#readme)] and Event-Scape dataset[[link](https://rpg.ifi.uzh.ch/RAMNet.html)]

 ## Abstract
 Event cameras are bio-inspired sensors.
 They have outstanding properties compared to frame-based cameras: high dynamic range (120 vs 60), low latency, and no motion blur.
 Event cameras are appropriate to use in challenging scenarios such as vision systems in self-driving cars and they have been used for high-level computer vision tasks such as semantic segmentation and depth estimation.
 In this work, we worked on semantic segmentation using an event camera for self-driving cars.
-This work introduces a new event-based semantic segmentation network and we evaluate our model on Alonso dataset and Event-Scape dataset which was produced using Carla simulator.
+This work introduces a new event-based semantic segmentation network and we evaluate our model on DDD17 dataset and Event-Scape dataset which was produced using Carla simulator.

 # Network Architecture